Yu979/BMEG3105-Fall-2023/index.md

 #### Communications
-<b>Blackboard</b> is the main software to manage the course, and grading will be through blackboard.
+<b>Blackboard</b> is the main software to manage the course, and grading will be through Blackboard.
 We will use <b>Piazza</b> (<a href="http://piazza.com/cuhk.edu.hk/fall2022/bmeg3105">BMEG3105</a>) for discussion.
 You can ask questions through Piazza, even anonymously.
 For a personal matter, please use the private post to the instructor and the TA.
 You are also very welcomed to send <b>emails</b> to the instructor and TAs.

 #### Grading